xdaDaveShaw/MonsterSplatter/README.md

 This will:

-- Build the site in Release mode.
+- Build the site in Release mode into `deploy`
-- Copy it to a folder not under version control (`release`).
 - Check out the `gh-pages` branch
+- Delete previous version of the JS files with a hash in their name.
-- Overwrite all the files in the branch with the files in the `release` folder.
+- Overwrite all the files in the branch with the files in the `deploy` folder.

 From there, you can review the pending changes and check everything works before committing the code and pushing it.